skip to main content

 Availability: Verizon vs. Spectrum

-Verizon’s DSL internet covers most of its service areas.
-Its fiber-based network has a smaller footprint, available in key metro areas within Delaware, New Jersey, New York, Maryland, Massachusetts, Pennsylvania, Rhode Island, Virginia, and Washington, DC.
+Verizon’s fiber internet is available in key metro areas within Delaware, New Jersey, New York, Maryland, Massachusetts, Pennsylvania, Rhode Island, Virginia, and Washington, DC.
+Its 5G home internet is available wherever Verizon offers cellular service.

 Is Verizon or Spectrum available where you live?